-Cooling, refreshing and nourishing, gazpacho is one of the best things you can eat during summer.
+Cooling, refreshing and nourishing, this watermelon gazpacho is one of the best things you can eat during summer.
 No cooking required, all you need is a blender and you’re good to go.

 Gazpacho has to be one of the best things you can eat during summer.
 It’s cooling, refreshing and satisfying, whilst being extremely healthy at the same time!

 Another amazing thing about gazpacho is that it is so easy to make.
 There isn’t even any cooking included.
 At all.

 All you need to do is to chop your vegetables, place them all in a blender and blend until smooth.
 And season generously with salt and pepper.
 And then it’s done.

 This soup is best eaten chilled, so add an ice cube or two if it’s hot outside or if the soup if the lukewarm.

 As this watermelon gazpacho is loaded with vegetables, it’s also loaded with nutrients making it a real nutrient bomb!
 In this soup, you’ll find

 - Vitamin A – Plays an important role in maintaining healthy eye vision and is also crucial for your immune system.
 Helps to keep your skin supple and healthy.